lalrpop/lalrpop/doc/src/lexer_tutorial/002_raw_delimited_content.md

 (`(`, `)`), so it was easy to embed those tokens directly in the grammar, as we saw in the earlier sections.

-However, some languages do not have such easy separations at the lexical level.
+However, clean lexical separations can be hard to identify in some languages.

 Consider parsing a language with string literals.
+We will define a simple one;
-We will deliberately choose one that is very simple: All it can do is bind variables, and the variables are always single characters, like this:
+all it can do is bind variables, which are always single characters, like this:

 ```
 x = "a"